dustinpfister/hexo_sitesource/source/_posts/blog-sitemaps.md

 layout: post
 categories: blog
 id: 15
-updated: 2017-4-30 12:1:15
+updated: 2017-5-1 7:29:55
-version: 1.1
+version: 1.2
 ---

 When authoring a blog, or any website for that matter there is the importance of getting indexed by the crawlers of major search engines.
-The crawlers of major search engines will come around to your site every now and then, and index a page or two, before moving on to the next site.
+The crawlers of search engines will come around to your site every now and then, and index a page or two, before moving on to the next site.
 The crawler in most cases will not index the whole site each time, and it is easy to understand why, as they have a whole Internet to crawl.

 <!-- more -->

 As such it may be desired to leave instructions for the crawlers to inform them what pages are most important to you.
-A sort of priority list that will help to ensure that the new posts that you just authored will get indexed sooner rather than later, and that old post that you just updated will be reevaluated. this is where sitemaps come into play.
+A sort of priority list that will help to ensure that the new posts that you just authored will get indexed sooner rather than later, and that old post that you just updated will be reevaluated.
+This is where sitemaps come into play.

 ## Do you need to bother with a sitemap?

-If you have a very small site that is not updated that often there is not really a need for a sitemap at all that much.
+If you have a very small site that is not updated that often there is not much of a need for a sitemap.
 Google's crawler will come around, and if you do not give it instructions it will make choices for you.
 Eventually your site will get indexed, it might just take a while longer for changes to a certain priority page to appear in search results.
 Still it does not hurt to have one anyway to help get new content indexed quickly.

 If you have a a site that has many pages, with content that keeps getting added, and updated often, a sitemap starts to become more important.
-Say you have some thirty blog posts, with additional pages that serve as various indexes based on subject matter, and other pages that pertain to the over all structurer of the site as a whole.
+Say you have some three hundred blog posts, with additional pages that serve as various indexes based on subject matter, and additional pages that all together pertain to the over all structurer of the site as a whole.
 You just added two new posts, and updated 4 more.
 With a sitemap you can set high priority values to the new, and updated content, as well as inform crawlers to the time at which the content was updated and added.

 ## Example of a sitemap.xml file